Let us help you with all your conveyancing needs today.

 Revenue NSW will never ask for duty payments to be made using bank account details provided in an email.

-CONVEYANCING TRANSACTIONS ON LINE
+CONVEYANCING TRANSACTIONS ONLINE

 All conveyancing transactions are now completed on-line.
 Complete Rural Conveyancing has been a subscriber of the PEXA electronic workspace (ELNO) since its inception.
 See link to find out more about PEXA: